Celebration of Life Program Outline

 • Guest sharing (optional)

-• Symbolic gesture—candle-lighting, toast, seed packets
+• Symbolic gesture (candle-lighting, toast, seed packets, etc.)

-• Closing words & “what’s next” (reception, memory table, food)
+• Closing words & what’s next (reception, memory table, food)

-How Long Should a Celebration of Life Program Be?
+How Long Should It Be?

 • 30–45 minutes of structured time is plenty.